cherryycodes/Indian-food-recommendation/README.md

 4. Open the web application in your browser at `http://localhost:8000`

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [License](https://opensource.org/license/mit/) file for more details.

 ## Contributing
 Contributions are welcome!
 If you have any ideas, suggestions, or bug fixes, please open an issue or submit a pull request.